Financial Aid Overawards | SKYCTC

 Overawards

-When overawards occur, we are required to review your financial aid eligibility and may be required to adjust, reduce, or eliminate financial aid awarded to ensure that the total you receive is within federal guidelines.
-In some cases, overawards will result in a balance due to the college.
+When overawards occur, eligibility must be reviewed, and aid may need to be reduced or cancelled to ensure the total aid received is within federal guidelines.
+In some instances, this may result in a balance owed to the college.

 To help prevent an overaward, we strongly recommend the following: